 The output compare signal is a TTL ouput signal and is available on the I/O (A-D) D-Sub connector labeled as CMP.
-An additional output compare signal is available for 5-8 axes controllers on the I/O (E-H) D-sub connector.

 Output compare is controlled by the position of any of the main encoder inputs on the controller.
 The output can be programmed to produce either a brief, active low pulse (250 nsec) based on an incremental encoder value or to activate once ("one shot") when an axis position has been passed.
 When setup for a one shot, the output will stay low until the OC command is called again.
 For further information, see the command OC in the Command Reference.